aha-project/aha-project.github.io/index.md

 Intial support for linux distros (presently tested on RHEL/Fedora/CentOS and Ubuntu/Debian) is now available!

 ### Dependencies
 The Linux AHA-Scraper has no real dependencies, but presently is only tested on 64bit versions of RHEL and Debian derivitives (RHEL7/CentOS7/Ubuntu 18.04/Kali Linux (at present) specifically).
 Support for other distros will evolve and improve as time goes on.
-As of late July 2018, there are known bugs which may produce some scan issues that are being worked on.
+As of August 1st 2018 there are no longer any known issues that impede the general usage of the Linux scraper.

 ### Usage
 use git clone, the github client, or click 'download project' to get the repsitory on your computer.
 Then cd into the directory and run: